sami-badawi/shapelogic-scala/README.md

 ## Current Goals

+* Work well with Java image processing libraries like: ImageJ, BoofCV and OpenCV Java
 * Implement some image processing algorithms to check if the generic programming works well
-* Easy import from and export to Java image processing libs: ImageJ, BoofCV and OpenCV Java
 * Port some algorithms from ShapeLogic Java
   * Vectorization
   * Feature extraction